'Zombies' haunt Vietnam's trade bonanza bid

 Key to their survival, according to former government adviser Le Dang Doanh, is a shift in the state's priorities to building a domestic business bedrock.

-"We're excessively chasing after foreign firms...we can't industrialize on the basis of foreign firms.
+"We're excessively chasing after foreign firms...we can't industrialise on the basis of foreign firms.
 We cannot say our brand is Samsung," Doanh said.

 "Vietnamese firms will have to reform and change direction very strongly."